WELCOME

-Louie Gong, M.Ed.
+Coast Salish artist Louie Gong, M.Ed.
 (Nooksack) founded the groundbreaking lifestyle brand Eighth Generation with just a sharpie and a pair of canvas shoes - and then used the resourcefulness and creativity taught to him by his humble upbringing to build the fastest growing Native-owned company in the United States or Canada.
+In 2019, he sold the Eighth Generation to the Snoqualmie Tribe, ensuring local indigenous stewardship of the business for generations into the future.
 Now one of the most successful Native artists in history, Louie's innovative, values-based business practices are the blueprint for future generations of cultural artists.

 READ COMPLETE BIO